mathur-nikita/School_District_Analysis/README.md

 ### How is the school summary affected?

-Old school summary:
-insert screenshot here
+Old school summary (before ninth-grade scores are removed): insert screenshot here

-New school summary:
-insert screenshot here
+New school summary (after ninth-grade scores are removed): insert screenshot here

 As see above, there is a difference between the old and new school summaries.  insert difference here